QS-21

 QS-21 is a purified plant extract used as a vaccine adjuvant.
 It is derived from the soap bark tree (Quillaja saponaria), which is native to the countries of Chile, Peru, and Bolivia.
-The crude drug (Quillajae cortex) is imported from Peru and Chile.
+The crude drug (Quillajae cortex, Quillaia) is imported from Peru and Chile.

 The extract contains water-soluble triterpene glycosides, which are members of a family of plant-based compounds called saponins.
 It has been tested as an adjuvant in various vaccines in attempts to improve their efficacy.
 It is believed to enhance both humoral and cell-mediated immunity.

+Use

+QS-21 has been clinically evaluated as a vaccine adjuvant.
+As of 2002, it had been tested in more than 3000 patients in 60 clinical trials.

+Direct, unencapsulated QS-21 is very liable to hydrolyse.
+It also causes immediate pain at injection site and, in vitro, causes hemolysis.
+All of these can be prevented by packaging QS-21 into lipid-based particles, which also have the added advantage of targeting its delivery to phagocytes.
+It is part of: